 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Chicago, the Pullman neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Pullman neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Pullman neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 17.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.1% of all neighborhoods in America.

 If you love row houses and attached homes, you will probably really like the Pullman neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 33.7% of the residential real estate here is classified as row houses and attached homes.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Pullman neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Pullman neighborhood buck this trend.
 19.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.2% of U.S. neighborhoods.

 Did you know that the Pullman neighborhood has more Greek and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.3% of this neighborhood's residents have Greek ancestry and 17.6% have African ancestry.